HELBLING English - 20 Years of innovation in ELT (Mobile) - 320 x 100

 What Theodore Zeldin can teach language teachers

+Explore how meaningful conversations, inspired by Theodore Zeldin and how it can transform language learning and foster genuine cultural exchange.
 Humans have already changed the world several times by changing the way they have had conversations.
 Theodore Zeldin, Conversation (1999) Conversation classes are usually considered a way to supplement ‘proper’ language lessons and improve fluency.
 But surely we are all aiming to create meaningful conversations in all of our classes?
 When new students arrive in a class we usually try and integrate them through asking a few questions about where they are from.
-Ideally, this evolves into a meaningful exchange between students: a conversation.
-We promote and facilitate conversation in class as we feel this gives the students an incentive to improve...
+Ideally, this evolves into a meaningful exchange between students: a...

 Why teachers should embrace ‘triple teaching’